scaleoutsean/awesome-solidfire/README.md

 - `Set-SFQosException` - set "temporary" Storage Policy on a SolidFire volume
   - When Storage QoS Policy ID is passed to this cmdlet, it takes Volume's current Storage QoS Policy ID value, stores it in Volume Attributes, and sets Volume to user-provided "temporary" Storage QoS Policy ID
-  - If Storage QoS Policy ID is not provided, it resets Volume to value stored in Volume Attributes
+  - If Storage QoS Policy ID is not provided, "reset" option resets Volume QoS to (original) value we stored in Volume Attributes before we applied exceptional QoS settings
-  - Can be used for any task that can benefit from short-lived change in volume performance settings.
-Written with SolidFire PowerShell Tools 1.6 and PowerShell 7 on Linux, but should work with PowerShell 6 or newer on Windows 10 or Windows Server 2016 or newer
+  - Can be used for any task that can benefit from short-lived change in volume performance settings, such as backups (e.g. could be a hook for clone volume in Velero CSI Snapshot Data Movement)
+  - Written with SolidFire PowerShell Tools 1.6 and PowerShell 7 on Linux, but should work with PowerShell 6 or newer on Windows 10 or Windows Server 2016 or newer
 - `Get-SFVolEff` - simple PowerShell script to list all volumes with storage efficiency below certain cut-off level (default: `2`, i.e. 2x)
 - `parallel-backup-to-s3` - SolidFire-native Backup to S3
   - v1: runs `$p` parallel jobs to back up list of volumes identified by Volume ID (`$backup`) to an S3-compatible object store.
 The same script can be changed to restore in the same, parallel, fashion.
 Parallelization is over the entire cluster - the script is not aware of per-node job maximums so aggressive parallelization may result in backup jobs failing to get scheduled (but they can be resubmitted)